seanbaxter/circle/variant/README.md

 };
 ```

 Use the `...member-name` _declarator_ syntax inside a _union-specifier_ to declare a pack of variant members.
-We no longer have to use inheritance to implement `std::variant`--it's all one self-contained class.
+We no longer have to use inheritance to implement `std::variant` — it's all one self-contained class.

 Since we have an unnamed union with potentially non-trivially constructible members, we should specify a subobject initializer for the first variant member in the variant class's default constructor.
 Circle features a pack subscript operator `...[I]`, which is used to specify:
 * The _noexcept-specifier_ for construction of the first variant member,